Civil Engineering

 What is civil engineering?

 Civil engineering is the branch of engineering responsible for infrastructure and the built environment.
-It covers the physical systems people use every day, including buildings, bridges, roads, drainage systems, foundations, water infrastructure, transit corridors, and public works.
+It covers the physical systems people use every day, including buildings, bridges, roads, drainage systems, foundations, water infrastructure, transit corridors, utilities, and public works.

 Civil engineers combine mathematics, physics, materials knowledge, design standards, construction methods, environmental conditions, and long-term maintenance planning to create infrastructure that is safe, efficient, durable, and practical to build.